simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 09 VectorStore AWS Cohere.md

 26. Open the **pom.xml** file.

 27. **TODO-20** Replace the simple in-memory vector store with Redis.
 Remove the comment to include the starter for Redis.
-Follow the instructions in the lab setup guide to installing and run Redis as a Docker container
+Follow the instructions in the **[Lab Setup guide](https://github.com/kennyk65/AI-With-Spring-Student-Files/blob/main/LabInstructions/Lab%20Setup.md)** to installing and run Redis as a Docker container

 ```
 		<dependency>